 5. The Grossglockner

 Grossglockner is the highest mountain in Austria and one of the most striking elevations in the Eastern Alps.
 The mountain is home to small villages, numerous animals, and rare plants.
-The Glockner is cloaked in secrecy and the stuff of legend.
+The famous mountain is cloaked in mystery and the stuff of legend.

 Tip: The Grossglockner Road, at the foot of the mountain, was constructed between 1930 and 1935 and is one of the most magnificent mountain roads in Europe.
 Although its importance as a route through the Alps has declined, it’s still a splendid highway through one of Austria’s most outstanding attractions.